evanagao/evanagao.github.io/about.md

 ---
-layout: home
+layout: page
-title: Home
+title: About
 ---

-# Welcome to My Website
+# About

 9-5 WORK